-At December 31, 2016 the Group has the following bond issue with a total nominal value of Euro 300 million
+At December 31, 2016 SEA had the following bond issue outstanding with a total nominal value of Euro 300,000 thousand.

-Description Issuer Listing market ISIN Code Term (years) Maturity Par value (in Million of Euro) Coupon Annual rate SEA SpA 3 1/8 04/17/21 SEA SpA Irish Stock Exchange XS1053334373 7 04/17/21 300 Fixed, annual 3.125%
+Description Issuer Listing market ISIN Code Term (years) Maturity Par value (in million of Euros) Coupon Annual rate SEA SpA 3 1/8 04/17/21 SEA SpA Irish Stock Exchange XS1053334373 7 04/17/21 300 Fixed, annual 3.125% for the loans at variable interest rates, the interest portion was calculated utilising the estimate of the expected rates at the end of each contractual maturity, increased by the spread defined contractually.
+The interest portion defined as outlined above and the capital on maturity was discounted utilising the spot rate for each contractual maturity, extrapolated from the market rate.

-The fair value of the overall bank and bond medium/long term Group debt at December 31, 2016 amounted to Euro 596,283 thousand (down from Euro 591,660 thousand at December 31, 2015, mainly due to the trend in market rates).
-This value was calculated as follows:
+The fair value of the overall bank and bond medium/ long term debt of SEA at December 31, 2016 amounted to Euro 596,283 thousand (down from Euro 591,660 thousand at December 31, 2015, mainly due to the trend in market rates); it was calculated as follows:

-- for the loans at fixed interest rates the capital portion and interest were discounted utilising the spot rates for each contractual maturity, extrapolated from the market rates; - for the bond listed on a regulated market, refer-
+- for the loans at fixed interest rates the capital portion and interest were discounted utilising the spot rates for each contractual maturity, extrapolated from the market rates; - for the bond listed on a regulated market, reference was made to the market value at December 31, 2016;